Inflation nears three-year low before energy bills rise

 "But the tide has now turned and utility price hikes will push (it) up.
 Tuition fee increases will likely also have an effect," he said, adding that he expected the central bank to hold back from injecting more cash into the struggling economy.

-The Bank and the government have been hoping that falling inflation will ease the squeeze on Britons' budgets and allow them to spend more, helping support the economy.
+The BoE and the government have been hoping that falling inflation will ease the squeeze on Britons' budgets and allow them to spend more, helping support the economy.

 "The rate of inflation has now more than halved since its peak last September, bringing welcome relief to the budgets of families and businesses," a finance ministry spokesman said.